iJUK3i/blue42setG_0/README.md

 it is mostly wrong lol. but it helped me learn and i haven't went back to fix it. this is more to look back

-and laugh at myself as i look back at my development and progress as a developer.
+and laugh at myself as i learn, develop, and progress as a developer.

 good luck and i hope you can swim!

-oh ps. you can use this work as ideas to get you going tho...
+oh ps. you can use this work for ideas to get you going...